opengisch/QField-docs/documentation/how-to/map-interaction.en.md

 # Interact with the map

+Here are described some of the possible interaction with the map possible in QField.

 ## Map legend
+:material-tablet-android:{ .device-icon } Fieldwork

 Open the **Main menu** and expend the layers list to display the legend of the map.